ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/update.rst

 - Associate an Email Address Indicator (**verybadguy@bad.com**) that exists in Demo Community to the Group
 - Create a new Host Indicator (**ultrabadguy.com**) in the API user's Organization and associate it to the Group
-- Add an **Additional Analysis and Context Attribute** to the Group
+- Add a Description (i.e., a default Description Attribute) to the Group
 - Update the status of the Incident
 - Remove the **Targeted Attack** Tag applied to the Group